 Visit the nearby Saratoga Speedway, located on the scenic Island Highway.
 The 3/8 mile Baby “D” shaped track was designed from the Daytona track.
 The pit area inside the racing surface allows spectators to view their favourites preparing their cars for the next event.
 Bracket Drag Racing every other weekend, staged by the Island Drag Racing Association.
 Outdoor Concerts have become commonplace, with spectators enjoying an up-close view and fantastic acoustics.

-Golf: Saratoga Beach Golf Course offers a 9-hole par 32 course.
+Golf: Saratoga Beach Golf Club offers a 9-hole par 32 course.
 Nearby golf courses include Storey Creek Golf Course and Sequoia Springs Golf Club in Campbell River, and Crown Isle Golf and Country Club in Courtenay.
 Vancouver Island Golf Vacations.

 Visit nearby Saratoga Beach – the tide along this stretch of the shoreline goes out for over a quarter of a mile, creating a hard-packed oceanfront playground perfect for children to safely explore and play on.
 The gently sloping beach continues for well over a mile into the calm waters of the Strait of Georgia, creating warm, shallow and safe swimming conditions, free from powerboat traffic, deep water or strong currents.
 Beachcombing is a must here, where you can discover the life at low tide – a seashore profusion of sand dollars, crabs and starfish!